weihaipy/saiorm/docs/index.rst

 SQL Server:

-You should pass **primary_key** to method table,because SQL Server does not support limit,we will use primary_key to implement method limit.
+You should pass **primary_key** to method table,because SQL Server does not support LIMIT,we will use primary_key to implement method limit.

 .. code:: python